 Eventually, the seller held a best and final offer auction process, and even though the buyer won by improving $10,000, the seller was still not pleased.
 The seller ended up letting a neighbor purchase the apartment instead at a slightly higher price without giving our winning buyer a chance to improve.
 All of this happened because the seller knew that the buyer was getting a better deal and resented it.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.